francescogerardomarra/its/modulo26/4_security.md

 - **Step 7**: Spring Security uses the **configured `PasswordEncoder`** (in this case, `BCryptPasswordEncoder`) to compare the provided password (after hashing it) with the stored, hashed password in the database.

-- **Step 8**: If the **password matches** (i.e., the hashed version of the provided password matches the stored hash), the authentication **succeeds**.
+- **Step 8**: If the **password matches** (i.e. the hashed version of the provided password matches the stored hash), the authentication **succeeds**.
     - The user is granted access to the requested protected resource.

 - **Step 9**: If the **password does not match** or no matching user is found, authentication **fails**.
     - In this case, Spring Security typically returns a **401 Unauthorized** HTTP status code, indicating that the credentials were invalid or the user does not exist.

-- **Step 10**: If authentication is successful, Spring Security proceeds to handle the request, applying any security policies such as role-based access control (RBAC) or any other configured rules (e.g., permission checks) before granting access to the requested resource.
+- **Step 10**: If authentication is successful, Spring Security proceeds to handle the request, applying any security policies such as role-based access control (RBAC) or any other configured rules (e.g. permission checks) before granting access to the requested resource.

 ---